sudorandom/kmcd.dev/content/posts/2024/call-of-the-monolith-codebase/index.md

 - **[Service Weaver](https://serviceweaver.dev/)** Service weaver has a very different take on monorepos.
 It's more than just a build tool, and is more of a framework that allows for monorepos with monolithic or microservice deployment.
 Because it is opinionated, other kinds of build tools aren't needed as much.
 Also, this is only supported for Go.
 - **Your own tooling** Sometimes building a set of scripts to customize the build process using more traditional tooling may be better.

+The choice of tooling will highly depend on the language/languages your codebases are hosted in.
+Bazel excels at seamlessly handling polyglot repos no matter the language.
+Others, like Pants only support a handful of languages and if you're using another language you may need to use multiple tools to get the job done.
+In general though, the fewer languages the easier it is to integrate because there are always language-specific idiosyncrasies that pop up, even when using tools like Bazel which try to hide those differences from you.

 ## Drawbacks of Monolithic Codebases
 You should consider some of the real drawbacks when working with a monolithic codebase.